h8man/NavMeshPlus/README.md

 2. Create Empty Object in scene root and rotated respectively to Tilemap (x-90;y0;z0)
 3. Add NavMeshSurface2d component to Empty Object
 4. Add Tilemap with NavMeshModifier component, override the area.
-5. In NavMeshSurface2d select Collection Object to Grid.
+5. In NavMeshSurface2d hit Bake.
-6. Bake.

 How does it works: